Home

 Read More

 October 22, 2024 (Oakland, CA) – The Norton Law Firm is pleased to announce its office move to Oakland’s historic Rotunda Building.
-“We sought a larger space for our team, which is now 18 lawyers and five professional staff,” said Fred Norton, founder of The Norton Law Firm.
+“We sought a larger space for our team, which is now 18 lawyers and five professional staff,” said Fred Norton, co-founder of The Norton Law Firm.
 “We moved into our new offices […]

 Read More